rust-community/rustbridge/workshops/beginners/tutorial-text.md

 Goal 1 - a plain red square
 ===========================

-The first step to writing a program that will generate a random image is writing a program that will generate an image at all.
+The first step to writing a program that will generate a random image is writing a program that will generate any image at all.
+We're going to generate an image that is plain red with nothing else (the exact color doesn't matter, the important thing is that there's no complexity, it's just one color).

 Go ahead and run

 `cargo new --bin image-generator`